 Dr. Lori LaPlante earned her Ph.D. in Ecology studying the reproductive biology of fish in Long Island Sound (CT), the Great Barrier Reef (Australia), and Okinawa Japan.
 She has nearly 20 years teaching and research experience in tropical marine ecology.
 Dr. LaPlante is an experienced world traveller having spent the last 20 years travelling on unbeaten paths in countries like Australia, Belize, Ecuador (Galapagos), Fiji, Indonesia, Japan, Mexico, Morocco, Spain, and South Africa.
 She is a Master Scuba Diver with additional certifications in rescue diving, dry suit diving, night diving, scientific diving, scientific nitrox diving, wilderness first aid, and CPR.

-- Saint Anselm summer tuition
+- Saint Anselm College summer tuition (2 credits)

 - 1 day of savannah field studies at Monkey Bay Wildlife Sanctuary